The area rug placement in a room can designate a sitting area for conversation or define a dining area.

-When defining a space the area rug placement should accommodate at least the front legs of each piece of furniture.
+When defining a space the area rug should accommodate at least the front legs of each piece of furniture.
 A rug used in this fashion will unify the items placed around it.

 Using more than one area rug in a room, varied sizes tend to go together most suitably.
 The same sized rugs tend to divide a room in halves.

 Placing area rugs in high traffic areas should be completely covered or completely bare.
 A rug that is half in the traffic flow and half off can cause tripping on the corners of the rug.

 Using a rug pad is highly recommended.
 It will keep the rug in place, providing a non-slip surface for your floors, absorb and reduce the noise level and since rugs wear from the bottom will extend the life of your rug.

 Return from Area Rug Placement to Interior Home Decorating Ideas home page